awslabs/duvet/design/duplicates/spec.md

 ### P-S0 — verdict determinism {#property-p-s0}

-For a fixed set of checks and evidence inputs, every verdict in this specification is a function of the checked-in tree (source plus configuration).
+For a fixed check selection, requirement slice, and evidence inputs, every verdict in this specification is a function of the checked-in tree (source plus configuration).
 Verbosity never changes a verdict.
+A slice can hide a violation that lies outside it — selection is not policy — so tree-wide gates (CI) run unsliced.
 ([§4.1](#policy-source))

 Fixture note: pinned on the verbosity axis (one tree, default and `--verbose`, exit codes pinned equal).
-The full function-of-the-tree claim ranges over every command-line option and is held architecturally — policy values reach the checks only through checked-in configuration ([§4.1](#policy-source)) — rather than by fixture enumeration.
+The full function-of-the-tree claim ranges over every command-line option other than check and slice selection, and is held architecturally — policy values reach the checks only through checked-in configuration ([§4.1](#policy-source)) — rather than by fixture enumeration.

 ### P-S1 — no pass without evidence {#property-p-s1}